 This is the period of time from the date you file bankruptcy until the day you are discharged (your bankruptcy is completed).
-For someone filing bankruptcy for the first time with modest income, bankruptcy lasts 9 months and one day.
-In other words, if you perform all of your duties properly your bankruptcy will be completed (discharged) 9 months and 1 day from the date your bankruptcy started.
+For someone filing bankruptcy for the first time with modest income, bankruptcy lasts nine months and one day.
+In other words, if you perform all of your duties properly your bankruptcy will be completed (discharged) nine months and one day from the date your bankruptcy started.

-If your income is higher than the government standards your bankruptcy will last 21 months and 1 day.
+If your income is higher than the government standards your bankruptcy will last 21 months and one day.

 How long bankruptcy lasts on your credit report

-The fact that you filed for bankruptcy will remain on your credit report while you are “in bankruptcy” and for 6 years from the date your bankruptcy is completed.
+The fact that you filed for bankruptcy will remain on your credit report while you are “in bankruptcy” and for six years from the date your bankruptcy is completed.

 If you have been bankrupt more than once, then it may be reported for up to 14 years from the date of your discharge, depending on the timing of your previous bankruptcies.